h2oai/datatable/c/jay/README.md

 all column descriptors) serialized in [Flatbuffers] format according to the schema described in [jay.fbs] file.

-The root structure is `jay::Frame` containing the shape of the Frame, and the array of column descriptors:
+The root structure is `jay::Frame` containing the shape of the Frame and the array of column descriptors:
 ```
 table Frame {